-Recognized as one of the premier woodworking schools in the country, North Bennet Street School (NBSS) teaches the time-honored skills, ideas and values of fine craftsmanship through rigorous hands-on training in Cabinet and Furniture Making.
-The two-year Cabinet and Furniture Making program attracts students who share a passion for materials, creative and problem-solving processes and working with their hands to build, repair and reproduce custom pieces that last for generations to come.
+Recognized as one of the premier woodworking schools in the country, North Bennet Street School (NBSS) teaches fine craftsmanship through rigorous hands-on training in our Cabinet & Furniture Making program.
+The two-year program attracts students who share a passion for materials, creative and problem-solving processes and working with their hands to build, repair and reproduce custom pieces that last for generations to come.

-In addition to the full-time program, North Bennet Street School offers short courses and workshops in cabinet and furniture making.
-Click here to search the workshop catalogue.
+In addition to the full-time program, North Bennet Street School offers short courses and workshops in cabinet and furniture making through the Continuing Education program.
+Click here to search Continuing Education workshops.

 •Use and maintain hand tools.

 •Lay out and cut various woodworking joints by hand and machine.

 •Use furniture ornamentation techniques such as turning, carving, moldings and veneering with a special emphasis on techniques used in traditional American and English furniture.

 •Sand, stain, fill, finish and polish furniture pieces.